40843245/Python_Tutorial/Object/OOP/Overloading/overloading.md

 Behaviour of operators may be changed when the behaviour of one or many other functions or operators is changed.

-Some examples that behaviour of operators IS ALWAYS changed when the behaviour of one or many other functions or operators is changed.
+Some examples that behaviour of operators is ALWAYS changed when the behaviour of one or many other functions or operators is changed.

 1. In C/C++, arithmetic assigment operators.

 About the arithmetic assignment operators in C/C++, we have that

-x <op>=y is equivalent to x=x<op>y
+x <assign_op>=y is equivalent to x=x<assign_op>y

-  where <op> is one of arithmetic assignment operators +,-,*,/,%.
+  where <assign_op> is one of arithmetic assignment operators +,-,*,/,%.

- If the operator <op> is overloaded , then the corresponding assigment operator <op>= will also be overloaded.
+ If the operator <assign_op> is overloaded , then the corresponding assigment operator <assign_op>= will also be overloaded.

  For example,